Mapping the C4D Landscape: key findings from the 2016/17 C4D Network Mapping Study

 Q: What short courses exist to help practitioners keep up to date with developments in the field?

 Tatiana answered that Malmö University in Sweden has a selection of online courses and a C4D portal, whilst UNICEF has a good range of C4D resources online.
-The C4D network also collects and provides a number of free online courses.
+The C4D Network also collects and provides resources, news and events.